MatthewKelly12/Django_Rest_Tutorial/README.md

 ### Create The App
 	python manage.py startapp dogs

+### Create Files For URL's and Serializers

+First we need to make files for the serializers and urls.
+From your command line go into the dogs directory.

+	cd dogs

+Create the serializers file and the urls file.

+	touch serializers.py urls.py

 ### Open In Text Editor
+To open in VS Code type the following in your command line.

 	code .

 ### Add Apps to Installed Apps in Project Settings